scipopt/gcg/doc/resources/installation/install.md

 >
 > <div style="width:80%">
 > To get started with developing or contributing to the core of GCG, check out the [GCG Developers Checklist](https://git.or.rwth-aachen.de/gcg/gcg/-/wikis/GCG-Wiki/GCG-Developers-Checklists) in our Git Wiki first and go through all points mentioned there.
-> Then, the most important guides are probably the ones on @ref howtoadd "adding components" and @ref testing "experimenting".
+> Importantly, please go through the guide on @ref u9.
+Often, you will need the guides on @ref howtoadd "adding components" and @ref testing "experimenting".
 > </div>